Costs in criminal matters

 [56-000] Introduction

-Costs may be awarded to successful parties in criminal proceedings in the Local Court pursuant to four statutes: Criminal Procedure Act 1986, Costs in Criminal Cases Act 1967, Crimes Act 1900 and the Suitors’ Fund Act 1951.
-As a matter of policy, the Police Service, and Commonwealth and State Directors of Public Prosecution do not ordinarily apply for professional costs against unsuccessful defendants, although witness expenses and court costs may be sought.
-Private informants, and bodies such as councils, the Royal Society for the Prevention of Cruelty to Animals NSW and the Roads and Maritime Services, however, will usually seek professional costs against unsuccessful defendants.
+Costs may be awarded to successful parties in criminal proceedings in the Local Court pursuant to four statutes: Criminal Procedure Act 1986, Costs in Criminal Cases Act 1967, Suitors’ Fund Act 1951 and Crimes Act 1900.
+As a matter of policy, the Police, and Commonwealth and State Directors of Public Prosecution do not ordinarily apply for professional costs against unsuccessful defendants, although witness expenses and court costs may be sought.
+Private informants, and bodies such as councils, the Royal Society for the Prevention of Cruelty to Animals NSW and Transport for NSW, however, will usually seek professional costs against unsuccessful defendants.

 For non-criminal matters (proceedings by way of application notice), the power to award costs is found in s 69 Local Court Act 2007.